Are you one of these people who put off learning another language because you just don’t have enough time?

 Or perhaps you are learning another language but find it difficult to make effective use of limited available time like I do.

-Over the last week I’ve had to really think hard about how to make proper use of my scarce free time to keep up with my Arabic translation and Irish study.
 As I’ve already outlined in one of my forum updates, my time at present is taken up by the following:

 - 30-40 hour normal, average work week